SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ## Create a Scratch Org in Metecho

-**Scratch Org** - *A temporary Salesforce org where anyone can view the work on a Project, create a demo, or play with changes without affecting the Project.
-Scratch Orgs expire after 30 days, and all work is deleted.*
+**Scratch Org** - *A temporary Salesforce Org where anyone can view the work on a Project, create a demo, or play with changes without affecting the Project.
+Scratch Orgs expire (and are deleted) after 30 days.*

-- On the Project detail page, select `Create Scratch Org` under My Project Scratch Org in the right-hand column.
+- On the Project detail page, select `Create Scratch Org` under `My Project Scratch Org` in the right-hand column.
 - Scratch Org creation can take a number of minutes.
 Feel free to leave the page.
 Metecho will provide an alert when the Scratch Org is ready.
 - You can also select an Epic or Task to create a Scratch Org for specific work in progress.

 ## Make Changes in Scratch Org

 - **Changes to a Scratch Org must be made in the Salesforce UI, not in Metecho.**
 - Select `View Org` on the Scratch Org card to navigate out of Metecho and make your changes in the temporary Scratch Org in Salesforce.

 ## Contribute Work from Scratch Org

-- If you decide you want to contribute your Scratch Org changes to the Project, select `check again` in the Scratch Org card.
+- If you decide you want to contribute your Scratch Org changes to the Project, select `Contribute Work` in the Scratch Org card.
+  - If that option does not appear, select `check again`.
+You may not need to do this step as changes are retrieved automatically when first navigating to the page.
 - Create a new Task with or without an Epic.
 (You don't need an Epic unless you plan to create additional, closely-related Tasks before contributing.)
-- If you create a new Task without an Epic, skip to [Step 2 - Create a Task](#step-2---create-a-task).
-- If you create a new Task & Epic, skip to [Step 13 - Create an Epic](#step-13---create-an-epic).
 - Your Scratch Org will become the Dev Org for the newly created Task.

 ***